xiepeijinhit-hue/textlessrag/readme.md

 <!-- - 🎉 Our framework integrates various embedding models, enabling you to create your own retriever.
 - 🎉 We have released the ViDoSeek dataset, which is suitable for Retrieval-augmented Generation in the large visually rich document collection. -->
 - [x] Provide the environment setup.
-- [x] Provide the details of DataEngine with Example.
+- [x] Provide the details of DataEngine with Examples.
-- [ ] Provide the data.
+- [ ] Provide the Crops.